hwkyai/meta-hawkeye/README.md

 ## Using the meta-hawkeye layer

-This layer is typically used in a device-specific repository such as [hawkeyeos-jetson](hawkeye/hawkeyeos-jetson).
+This layer is typically used in a device-specific repository such as [hawkeyeos-jetson][hawkeyeos-jetson].

 ## Contributing